ePages-de/epages-docs/_posts/2016/2016-03-17-team-orange-mallorca.md

 ## Living as a team

 Sharing daily life activities such as having breakfast, shopping, cooking and playing board games together was definitely a delightful way to become closer.
-Every morning we even had a wonderful one hour wake-up fitness workout by a fun-loving and very disciplined personal trainer.
-This kick-starting routine often blended nicely into the warming sunrise over the palm island.
-That's why the offsite time was a **BIG** chance to gain trust into the capabilities of our team.
+Every morning we even had a wonderful one hour wake-up **fitness workout** by a fun-loving and very disciplined personal trainer.
+This kick-starting routine often blended nicely into the warming sunrise over the palm island – what a sight!

+That's why the offsite time was a **BIG** chance to gain **trust** into the capabilities of our team.
 We totally adopted this magical present.
-Unsurprisingly, we soon recognised that living the team spirit can be a lot of fun!
+Unsurprisingly, we soon recognised that living the **team spirit** can be a lot of fun!

 {% image blog/blog-mallorca-3.jpg %}{% endimage %}